 If you don't have an account, sign up for Authn8.
 It's free for up to 3 users.
 Add the 2FA accounts you want to share with your AI agents.

-Go to Business Settings → API Tokens and create a new token.
+Go to MCP Tokens in the sidebar and create a new token.
 Scope it to the groups containing the accounts your AI should access.
 Set an appropriate expiry.

 Step 3: Configure Your AI Client